 Leisure travelers who want to be close to downtown Atlanta’s bustling nightlife scene — the city’s bars, late-night eateries, and live entertainment venues — should opt for a stay at the W Atlanta Downtown.
 First of all, the hotel has one of the best rooftop bars in Atlanta: Be sure to bring your swimsuit, because there’s a stylish pool, along with regular live music and entertainment, and fantastic cocktails.
 The decor is sensual and chic, with plenty of crushed-velvet couches, mood lighting, and sleek, modern artwork.

 Rooms at the W are swanky and equipped with all the essentials, including a plasma-screen TV with premium channels, super-soft linens, and 24-hour room service.
-Opt for a cocktail in the Living Room before going out for the evening, or ease your hangover with a relaxing treatment at the Bliss Spa.
+Opt for a cocktail in the Living Room before going out for the evening, or ease your hangover with a relaxing treatment at the spa.
 The W Atlanta Downtown is ideal for those who want to explore the city’s after-hours hangs.

 Best for Business: Andaz Savannah